suyinwb/stock-analysis/README.md

 ![New Runtime for 2018](resources/VBA_Challenge_2018.png)
 >New Runtime for 2018

-*2018 timer*
+_2018 timer_

 With the old code, our runtime is 0.238 seconds compared to 13 seconds

 ![Old Runtime for 2017](resources/2017_timer.png)
->Old Runtime for 2018
+>Old Runtime for 2017

 ![New Runtime for 2017](resources/VBA_Challenge_2017.png)
 >New Runtime for 2017

-*2017 timer*
+_2017 timer_

-With the old code, our runtime is 0.238 seconds compared to 13 seconds
+With the old code, our runtime is 0.261 seconds compared to 5.3 seconds

 ## Challenges